Historic

 The 30-125 guest range makes this ideal for celebrations where you want everyone to feel connected.
 The grounds create a cozy, personal atmosphere.

-Planning Your Timeline at Pena-Peck House
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

 December 5:30 PM sunset